Lexer747/Lexer747.github.io/content/pages/blogs/acci-ping/content.md

-This story starts back in University, there's a few very popular student streets in which private accommodation is filled to the brim with naive students, once upon a time I was one of these students.
+This story starts back in university.
+There's a few very popular student streets in which private accommodation is filled to the brim with naive students.
+Once upon a time I was one of these students...

-At the time I frequently played [Dota 2](https://www.dota2.com/home) which if you haven't heard of already, well done, stay that way.
-For this story you needn't know more than it's a multiplayer game over the internet.
+At the time I frequently played [Dota 2](https://www.dota2.com/home) which if you haven't heard of already - well done! (stay that way).
+For this story all you need know is it a multiplayer game over the internet.
 Which brings me to Virgin Media, when I moved into this private accommodation I remember a conversation with my new flat mates along the lines of: